rijnb/chatty-server/cpu/README.md

-# Package ChatBot UI as a Mac app
+# Package Chatty as a Mac app

 You can package it as a Mac app using Platypus, which can execute the `start.zsh` script in a windowless mode.
 To do so, first build the app using `npm run build`, then include all regular files